isalkovic/cp4i-mq-samples/07-mqx/README.md

 # Example: MQ Explorer

-This example shows how to connect MQ Explorer.
+This is a modified example of the original, which shows how to connect MQ Explorer to MQ running on Openshift, when using HOSTNAME instead of CHANNEL in the route.
 It is based on the [03-auth](../03-auth) example: the connection requires mutual TLS and user permissions are checked.
 The user identity is `mqx1` instead of `app1`.

 ***Note:*** at the time of writing, this example doesn't work on MacOS.